 Build your SERP Similarity Tool with Python

-Sleeping on identifying untapped search intent nuances sometimes can spark an unpleasant snowball effect on your SEO strategy that in turn could affect your ROI.
+Sleeping on untapped search intent sometimes can spark an unpleasant snowball effect on your SEO strategy that could end up affecting your ROI.

-In this post, you will learn how to build a handmade Similarity Tool aimed at help you better inform a market-oriented SEO strategy by benchmarking SERP parameters and identifying potential search intent discrepancies.
+Well, this topic’s got legs and that’s why I’m bringing it on in this post where you will effectively learn how to build a handmade Similarity Tool to benchmark SERP parameters and identifying potential search intent discrepancies.

 In other words, this post will help you to:

-• Data Analysis – beginners level: Due to the large dependency on Pandas, it is recommended users are quite confident with the basics of this data analysis package.
-However, it’s not mandatory as this post is designed to take you hand-by-hand through each coding step.
+• Data Analysis – beginners level: Due to the large dependency on Pandas, it is recommended users are quite confident with the basics of this data package, but it’s not really mandatory at this stage.

-• Google Colab: although you could use Jupyter notebook, I’d still suggest jumping on Colab as it provides plenty of ready-to-run libraries and it’s the fastest option to execute basics scripts
+• Google Colab: although you could use Jupyter notebook, I’d still suggest jumping on Colab as it provides plenty of ready-to-run libraries and it’s the fastest option to execute basic scripts

 Despite looking quite lengthy, the framework is actually doubled to give users the chance to flex the code for each SERP.
-It is recommended to take a moment to read the instructions before running every scripts to avoid unpleasant bugs.
+It is recommended to take a moment to read the instructions before running every scripts to avoid potential hiccups.

 Honourable Mentions